How and Why to Soak Seeds Before Planting

 • Corn

-• Sunflowers and any other flowers or herbs of a larger size
+• Sunflowers and any other flowers with large seeds

 • Dill, cilantro, and other large-seeded herbs